 History repeats itself, but sometimes it shouldn’t.
+That’s why it’s important to be teaching tolerance.

-The Holocaust, the Salem Witch Trials and Women’s Suffrage immediately come to mind when I think of events that never should have happened.
-So much hatred and intolerance for those who were different resulted in incredible devastation, devastation that we should work hard to avoid in the future.
+The Holocaust, the Salem Witch Trials, and Women’s Suffrage immediately come to mind when I think of events that never should have happened.
+So much hatred and intolerance for those who were different resulted in incredible devastation that we should work hard to avoid in the future.
 While some refuse to acknowledge the significance of our shared history and how it affects the future, teachers are at a distinct advantage to replace the horror with hope for the sake of education.

 When my colleague (and dear friend) Ms. Beth Ryce came into my classroom with a project idea to turn victimization into activism, I was instantly onboard.
 We sat together and chatted about what we wanted our students’ takeaway to be.
 It turned out our goals and the title of the project were one and the same: RIGHTS.